 - Purple Waffle Plant

 Talk about being overly dramatic.
 You can look at them one minute, then 20 seconds later look at them again and they’re wilted and look dead.
-I assure you if you give them a nice drink, within an hour they’ll be all perky again ready saying, “look at me; aren’t I beautiful”.
+I assure you if you give them a nice drink, within an hour they’ll be all perky again ready to say, “Look at me; aren’t I beautiful”.

 How to tell if your houseplant needs to be watered